 Messenger Eagle (See Dance for the Earth)

-(1992 ) Messenger Eagle is primarily a male solo in Dance for the Earth, an evening of dances celebrating the Earth, that pays homage to the important American symbol, the eagle.
-In America, and especially with Native Americans, and other cultures as well, the Eagle is admired and held in great reverence.
-When working on the red earth sites in the Southwestern United States it was always a glorious moment when an Eagle soared above with its great power, strength, and beauty.
+(1992 ) February 7 & 8 Messenger Eagle is a male solo in Dance for the Earth, an evening of dances celebrating the Earth, that pays homage to the important American symbol, the eagle.
+In America, and especially with Native Americans and other cultures, the Eagle is admired and held in great reverence.
+When working on the red earth sites in the Southwestern United States for six years with the Utah project, it was always a glorious moment when an Eagle soared above with its great power, strength, and beauty.

 Maida became familiar with the Eagle when she was a young child living in Kanab, Utah.
 The red earth buttes surrounding Kanab, were a convenient and enticing place for Eagles to safely view the world below.

-Messenger Eagle premiered at Thomas Jefferson stage in Arlington, Virginia, February 7 and 8, 1992, as a central part of the evening-length program, Dance for the Earth created by Maida with the Dance Construction Company.
-Messenger Eagle was part of MWDCCo performance in Brasilia, Brazil and Rio de Janeiro for the United Nation’s Earth Summit, Eco ’92.
-Messenger Eagle continues into Rolling Thunder.
+Messenger Eagle premiered at Thomas Jefferson Community Theatre stage in Arlington, Virginia, February 7 and 8, 1992, as a central part of the evening-length program, Dance for the Earth created by Maida with the Dance Construction Company.
+Messenger Eagle / Rolling Thunder was part of MWDCCo performance in Brasilia, Brazil, National Theatre (May 1992), Opening Gala for OMAME Projeto, and in Rio de Janeiro (June 13, 1992) for the United Nation’s Earth Summit, Eco ’92 on la Playa da Flemengo beach stage.
+There is no video documentation of the performance in the National Theater in Brasilia but part of the performance on la Playa de Flemengo beach stage.

-Dana Tai Soon Burgess represented the Eagle, a central character in the large group finale, choreography with dancers wearing, manipulating, pounding when performing with beautiful silver (aluminum) tubes.
-The silver tubes were discovered (stored) in the attic of the home of artist, Hilda Thorpe, the place for keeping Hilda Thorpe’s objects of art.
+Messenger Eagle/Rolling Thunder begins as a solo and returns as a figure in closing section, Rolling Thunder, transformation section with the Company in Dance for the Earth.
+Dana Tai Soon Burgess represents the Eagle which defines his important role as a solo figure.
+As Eagle, he becomes a central character in the large group finale, Rolling Thunder, in choreography with dancers wearing, manipulating, pounding when performing with beautiful silver aluminum tubes.
+The silver tubes were discovered (stored) in the attic of the home of Hilda Thorpe,* admired and celebrted female sculptor and painter in the DC Color School.
+Hilda was an important collaborator on Dance for the Earth.
+The attic was the place for safe keeping of Hilda Thorpe’s objects of art.
 Hilda was anxious for us to look through her collection and was anxious for us to select items to use in performance.
-Many artists at that time were using building materials related to architecture and function in a building to create art.
+Thorpe made sculpture from materials such as sheet metal, gauze, balsa wood and handmade paper painted with shimmering fields of color.
+Thorpe carried on the proud tradition of the Washington Color School by painting broad areas flooded in color.
+Many artists at that time were using building materials related to architecture and function in buildings to create art.

-The aluminum tubes were exceptional objects, instrument, partners for the work titled Rolling Thunder.
-Tubes, silver colored aluminum, were not only beautiful objects on stage, but had various characteristics and potentials as partners with dancers: dancers put their heads into the tube, sang and made sounds; silver tubes became an eloquent head dress; when tubes were rolled and played (pounded) they created a threatening sound and sound became thunderous.
-Tubes, when played, became the voice of a drum, and in unison, rolling thunder.
+The aluminum tubes were exceptional objects, instruments, partners for the work titled Rolling Thunder.
+Silver aluminum tubes, were not only beautiful objects on stage, but had various characteristics and potentials as partnering with dancers: dancers put their heads into the tube, sang and made vocal sounds.
+Silver tubes became an eloquent head dress; when tubes were rolled and played (pounded) they created a threatening sound and sound became thunderous.
+Tubes, when played, became the voice of a drum, and in unison, like rolling thunder.
+The concept of the tubes is a warning to the human race in regards to survival of man or survival of planet earth as we know it.

 Artists and Collaborators